brownleeb/csv_to_ckl/README.md

 Formatting of discussion, check text, fix text, etc still needs to be fine tuned

 I have found some STIGs with non-"UTF-8" characters in them.

+STIG Viewer puts a line on header and footer with classificaiton info on spreadsheet that needs to be manually deleted.
+The column headers need to be loeft in.